 Acquisition, Placement and Rotation of Art in Public Spaces (Public Art) and Monuments

-The following guidelines establish the procedures to be followed by university administrators in undertaking all accessioning (inclusion in the inventory) and deaccessioning (removal from the inventory including discards and disposals) of works of art for public spaces including monuments.
-These guidelines pertain to both CSUSB campuses and exclude RAFFMA (Robert and Frances Fullerton Museum of Art), the Museum of Anthropology, and other art and artifact acquiring CSUSB museums and galleries.
-These guidelines specifically address acquisitions (process and procedure) as well as other necessary aspects of campus-wide public art, such as maintenance, preservation, financing, storage, etc. of art in CSUSB public spaces.
+The following guidelines establish the procedures to be followed by university administrators in undertaking all accessioning (inclusion in the inventory) and deaccessioning (removal from the inventory, including discards and disposals) of works of art for the CSUSB Public Art Collection, which includes monuments and art in public spaces.
+These guidelines pertain to both CSUSB campuses, but exclude RAFFMA (Robert and Frances Fullerton Museum of Art), the Anthropology Museum, and other art and artifact acquiring CSUSB museums and galleries.
+These guidelines specifically address acquisitions (process and procedure) as well as other necessary aspects of campus-wide public art, such as maintenance, preservation, financing, storage, deaccessions, etc. of art in CSUSB public spaces.